MoHoushmand/mo/_sources/quantum_computers/superconducting_qubits/superconducting_qubits.md

 tr6c
 ```

-Adriaan will discuss the specific avoided crossing that we use to implement two-qubit conditional-phase gates.
+We will discuss the specific avoided crossing that we use to implement two-qubit conditional-phase gates.
 Hint: it is not this one!
 So, let’s now see examples of how transmons and resonators can be combined to build simple quantum processors.
 This is the first one I built, back in 2008, together with collaborators at Yale.
 It has two transmon qubits and only one resonator.
 This resonator is used for both qubit-qubit coupling and readout functions.
 The resonator has capacitive terminations at both ends, so it’s a half-wave or lambda over two resonator.